 Here is a demonstration in 1Writer (which unlike iA Writer doesn’t hide the status bar):

-An acceptable alternative would be to hide the bar when the keyboard is open, as in the workaround snippet.
-This works quite well, but is non-standard — I’m not sure if I’ve seen another app do it; the ones I know use scrolling as the trigger.
+A less ideal alternative would be to hide the bar when the keyboard is open, as in the workaround snippet.
+This works, but is non-standard — I’m not sure if I’ve seen another app do it; the ones I know use scrolling as the trigger.
 But since Obsidian also doesn’t hide the keyboard in scroll in the standard way either, this would be consistent with that.

 Current workaround (optional)